Geisinger’s Neurology Residency program offers a curriculum that allows you to develop an integrated approach to patient care.

 - Certifications: Emergency neurological life support (ENLS) and brain death certifications

 - Subspecialty conferences: Epilepsy conference, neurophysiology case conference, stroke conference, Tumor Board conference, aging brain conference

-- Wellness, bias recognition and mitigation, cross-cultural competency
+- Wellness, bias recognition and mitigation, cross-cultural competency, social determinants of health

 Resident presentation requirements

 This program emphasizes evidence-based medicine and aims to develop your education-related skills.
 As a learner, you’ll get the opportunity to practice these skills with faculty mentoring.